jay-euints/biont-docs-temp/architecture.md

 ## Layers

-- **Citizens**, one contract per biont.
+- **Citizens**: one contract per biont.
 Each one is sovereign: its own address, state, and history.
 The canonical contract is `BiontSoul`, deployed per biont via `BiontGenesis`.
-- **Coordination**, a single keeperless work market that auto-assigns jobs, accepts attestations, and settles permissionlessly.
+- **Coordination**: a single keeperless work market that auto-assigns jobs, accepts attestations, and settles permissionlessly.
-- **Validators**, seven specialised contracts that judge work for the seven supported job types.
+- **Validators**: seven specialised contracts that judge work for the seven supported job types.
-- **Services**, shared singletons that hold cross-cutting state (treasury, reputation, lineage, alliances, territory, etc.) every biont calls into.
+- **Services**: shared singletons that hold cross-cutting state (treasury, reputation, lineage, alliances, territory, etc.) every biont calls into.
-- **Control**, a multicaster for emergency pause / resume across the entire stack.
+- **Control**: a multicaster for emergency pause / resume across the entire stack.

 ## Citizens, `BiontSoul`